How to Become an Electrician in Maine

-There are three major steps to becoming an electrician in the state of Maine: undergoing the required education, gathering the required hours of experience, and taking the state required license exams.
+There are three major steps to becoming an electrician in Maine: undergoing the required education, gathering the required hours of experience, and taking the state required license exams.
 The required hours vary depending on which tier of licensure you are looking for: House Wiring, Journeyperson, and Master Electrician.
 Don't worry, we'll cover all of them on this page.

 Read on or navigate to a section below: